 If you want to work as a pharmacist or open your own pharmacy, we will look at vaccination training options in this post.
+This is a big part of pharmacies in 2023 after recent events.

-It’s thought that only a small percentage of pharmacies offer travel vaccination – usually the high-street brand ones.
+It is thought that only a small percentage of pharmacies offer travel vaccination – usually the high-street brand ones.
 Travel vaccination, however, offers diversification from the local competition who may not be offering such a service to the local community.

 So many people far prefer local amenities to having to travel to get a particular service.
 High numbers of individuals and families are now holidaying in more far-flung parts of the world.
 Therefore, there will be potential customers living close to your pharmacy who would appreciate being able to get their travel vaccinations without having to disrupt their routine too much to do so.